In the Media

 Dieting is no fun, whether it's for your waistline or your wallet.
 Now that you've accepted that all-purpose truth, get over your fear and loathing and find $100 you don't need to spend each week.

 Impossible you say?
-"Not so," says Wendy Kaufman of Balancing Life's Issues, a national corporate training company.
-"Many people don't even know how much money is slipping through their fingers each week and identifying that is the first step," according to Kaufman.
+"Not so," says Wendy Wollner of Balancing Life's Issues, a national corporate training company.
+"Many people don't even know how much money is slipping through their fingers each week and identifying that is the first step," according to Wollner.
 Next step annualize each expense.
 Add up what it will cost you over the year.
 That realization usually convinces even the most recalcitrant to come up with a bail out plan for fiscal restraint.

 Now, where do you spend your money?
 If you're male apparently surveys show you spend it on lunch, hobbies such as golf, and electronics, including media rooms.
 If you're female you spend it on hair, clothes, cosmetics and other beauty products.
 For most people this isn't discretionary spending but part of their living expenses.
 Unfortunately, many can no longer afford their own lifestyles.